Marissa Aroy: Filmmaking

 Aroy directed a darkly suspenseful short film, Recipe (formerly known as "Losing Cock).
 Filmed in the Philippines, "Recipe" was based on the short story written by award-winning writer Marivi Soliven.

 Grand Café, an educational telenovela, was a six-part series directed by Marissa Aroy and shown in the United States.

 Aroy produced and directed the documentary Sikhs in America for which she received an Emmy.
 She also received an Emmy nomination for her PBS documentary The Delano Manongs: Forgotten Heroes of the United Farm Workers.
 This documentary highlights the role of Filipinos in the Delano Grape Strike of 1965 in California and the formation the United Farm Workers.
 "My goal," said Aroy in an interview for caamedia.org, "is to get Filipinos to learn about this history and be proud of it and have a better understanding of our contributions to the American fabric."

 Aroy is co-founder of Media Factory, where her and her partner created interactive video elements about climate change with Bill Nye the Science Guy for the Chabot Space & Science Center, and has worked with various companies and non-profit organization to create videos and serialized content.
 Aroy worked with UNICEF as a video producer/communications specialist in the UNICEF New York headquarters before spending four months writing and filming stories in the Typhoon Haiyan-affected areas of the Philippines soon after the disaster.

 In 2016, Aroy debuted her short film TGIF- Thank God I'm Filipino! - a response to the lack of Filipino American representation in pan Asian American media at the time.

-In 2024, Aroy was commissioned to work with the Smithsonian Museum of American History on short documentary films that will part of a exhibition on Filipino American objects and history.
-The exhibit will be opened in November 2025.
+In 2024, Aroy was commissioned to work with the Smithsonian Museum of American History on short documentary films that will part of an exhibition on Filipino American objects and history.
+The exhibit will run from December 2025 to November 2027.